 Kelsey Riley is an independent event, marketing, and project management consultant who helps brands and organizations tell stories, impact people, leverage relationships, and increase brand awareness.

 Having years of experience in communications, event management, and marketing, she has lent her services to Art of Culture, Inc. (formerly known as Donda’s House), an arts education non-profit as Social Media Manager.
-She has provided provide project-based consulting services to creatives, organizations, and brands based in Chicago and remotely as well.
+She has provided project-based consulting services to creatives, organizations, and brands based in Chicago and remotely as well.
 Past clients include Contexture TV, Vic Mensa, Red Bull’s 30 Days in Chicago, Vocalo Radio 91.1 FM and currently include Chicago Public Schools.
 She has also contributed to digital publications including Blavity, My Creative Connection and more on various topics such as #BlackLivesMatter, and emerging icons in pop culture.
-She has been honored for her commitment to using her platform for advocacy and social justice by Rolling Out, her alma mater’s alumni chapter, the Chicago Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and more.
+She has been honored for her commitment to using her platform for advocacy and social justice by rolling out the Chicago Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and more.
 Among these honors, in 2016, she was selected to be a Social Media Ambassador for the 2016 Aspen Institute Symposium “State of Race” in Washington, DC.

 A superb board member brings a wealth of time, treasure, and talent to an organization.
 So why do we continue to evaluate and prospect board members strictly on financial capacity?
 If a board of directors is to reflect the community it serves, the sector must consider more equitable models of assessment.

 Arts & Business Council of Chicago Executive Director Kristin Larsen will present her innovative, point-based, assessment model for boards of directors.
-Larsen – with A&BC Board Governance Chair and COO of HBR Consulting, Evan Trent – will guide you through using a points-based evaluation system to reduce anxiety around giving capacities and create an equitable board of directors that is welcoming to marginalized groups.
+Larsen will guide you through using a points-based evaluation system to reduce anxiety around giving capacities and create an equitable board of directors that is welcoming to marginalized groups.

 In practice, this fresh accountability system increases committee participation, mobilizes current board members to prospect new members and donors, and ignites a sense of self-governance that reduces stress and time for the Executive Director.
 You’ll leave this Lab with an action plan to define the entire scope of what your board of directors can bring to the organization and design your own point-based assessment model that’s not all about the give/get.